apotonick/disposable/README.md

 * `on_update`: Invoked when the underlying model was persisted, yet, at twin initialization and attributes have changed since then.
 * `on_add`: For every twin that has been added to a collection.
 * `on_add(:create)`: For every twin that has been added to a collection and got persisted.
 This will only pick up collection items after `sync` or `save`.

+* `on_delete`: For every item that has been deleted from a collection.
+* `on_destroy`: For every item that has been removed from a collection and physically destroyed.

 ## Overriding Accessors